sami-chaaban/alphascreen/README.md

 ### Check runs<a name="checkruns"></a>

+* Check how many runs are finished so far and how many remain.

 ```
 alphascreen --check
 ```

-Checks how many runs are finished so far and how many remain.
+* Check how many runs are finished so far and write out a new bash script with the remaining Alphafold commands.

 ```
 alphascreen --write_unfinished
 ```

-Checks how many runs are finished so far and writes out a new bash script with the remaining Alphafold commands.

 ### Analysis<a name="analysis"></a>